dita-ot/website/contributing.md

 ---
 layout: default
-title: 'Contributing to the DITA Open Toolkit'
+title: 'Contributing to DITA Open Toolkit'
 ---

 <p class="lead">You can help us make the toolkit better by finding and reporting bugs, participating in community support, and improving the code and documentation.</p>